Darkness-ua/cube-labyrinth-game/README.md

 ## Description

+Each time you start the game, a maze will be generated as new, different from the old.

 In the upper left point of the screen you can see a slider that provides information on how much time is left before the end of the game.
 The game lasts 2 minutes and 30 seconds

 ![Time Line Image](https://i.imgur.com/9dz9nEM.jpg?1)